johnshearing/deep_avatar/README.md

 ## What Can We Do Right Now With Deep Avatar?
 ### Rapidly create a.i. avatars which answer the same as their human models.
 ### Rapidly create a.i. experts in any knowledge domain by ingesting scientific papers and videos.
 ### Rapidly create a.i. helpers for troubleshooting and repair of complex machines and systems.
 ### Rapidly create thousands of question and answer pairs for fine-tuning LLMs on a particular knowledge domain.
+### Constrain any a.i. to source it's answers from the media provided and not from its training data.
+### Force any a.i. to quote it's sources and point out the exact place in the media where the answer is sourced.

 ---